johannesippen/johannesippen.com/_drafts/alex-cornell.md

 **Q: Tennis player?**

 A: I love tennis.
 I think it’s the best sport.
 It’s one on one.
 Your skill is pitted against somebody else’s skill.
-It also reflects the way I work, I work alone, which I consider a weakness, but I think that’s where it comes from.
+It also reflects the way I work: I work alone, which I consider a weakness, but I think that’s where it comes from.

 The game is spread out over so many points so it’s impossible to lose or win based on a fluke, like in soccer.
 In soccer you can lose on a fluke, and also it’s a team game, so your individual performance might not be as important, whereas in tennis, it’s not.
 You can’t win or lose by accent.
 I'm a very competitive person, so I always wished I had persued that.
 Yet it feels somewhat selfish these days to do something that doesn't have an impact on the people in a positive way.
 Sport does, but not in a way that I would want.
 If I wasn’t older, I would still try to do that. (laughs)

-Q: Thank you so much!
+**Q: Thank you very much for the interview, Alex!**

+--

+Head over to [Alex’ Portfolio](http://www.alexcornell.com) to check out the rest of his projects.
+How did you like interview?
+Should I do more of this in the future?
+Tell me [on Twitter](http://twitter.com/johannesippen/) - thank you in advance!